HackYourFuture/JavaScript2/Week2/MAKEME.md

 1. JavaScript exercises
 2. PROJECT: The Pomodoro Clock

-Upload both to your forked JavaScript2 repository in GitHub.
-Make a pull request to the original repository.
+Upload both to your JavaScript2 repository forked to your personal account in GitHub.
+Make a pull request to the [HackYourHomework/JavaScript2](https://www.github.com/hackyourhomework/javascript2).

 > Forgotten how to upload your homework?
 Go through the [guide](../hand-in-homework-guide.md) to learn how to do this again.